HIV viral load testing

 What does it mean if my viral load rises?

-Many different factors can affect your viral load, such as the progress of HIV infection, your overall health, whether the treatment is working, and even how the test was performed that day.
+Many different factors can affect your viral load, such as the progress of HIV infection, your overall health, if you are on treatment whether it is working, and even how the test was performed that day.
 You and your doctor will try to find the cause of the rise in viral load by looking at your past viral load tests and by searching for other clues.

 If you see a rise in your viral load, your doctor may ask you to have another test right away.
 The second test helps to check whether the rise in viral load is temporary or a consistent trend.
 Temporary changes in viral load can have many causes.
 For example: